Alice Kelly — “The Good Die Young”

-It’s been 45 years since the death of my older sister, Alice Ward Kelly, R.N.
-She’d be a senior citizen now if she were alive.
+This year marks the 50th anniversary of the death of my older sister, Alice Ward Kelly, R.N.
+She would be a senior citizen now if she were alive.
 I thought I’d reminisce about her all too brief but meaningful life.

 None of my father’s eight children became a physician like him.
-One of us did join the “healing profession” — so he can take some satisfaction in that.
+One of us did join the “healing profession” — so he could take a measure of satisfaction in that.
 Alice might have become a physician.
 She just never got the chance.
-My father one confided in me that before her tragic death in December 1974, Alice “was seriously considering medical school.”
-The calling was there, dad felt.
+My father one confided in me that before her tragic death in December 1974 that Alice “was seriously considering medical school.”
+She had the calling dad believed.

-In a show of cruel fate, Alice was on her way to the hospital during a serve Northeast storm when she crashed her car and died.
-Doubly cruel, Alice was the second sibling in the family to die in an auto wreck (a 1971 accident had claimed the life of our sister, Clare).
+In a show of cruel fate Alice was on her way to the hospital during a serve Northeast storm when she crashed her car and died.
+Doubly cruel, Alice was the second sibling in the family to die in an auto wreck (a 1971 accident had claimed the life of our sister, Claire).

-Born in Monmouth Beach and educated in local Catholic primary and high schools (Star of the Sea and RBC), Alice was a person of great intensity and beauty.
-Today, many men — accomplished and confident guys — who grew up with her tell me how swayed (and sometimes intimidated) they were by her dazzling persona.
+Born in Monmouth Beach and educated in local Catholic primary and high schools (Star of the Sea and Red Bank Catholic High School), Alice was a lady of great intensity and beauty.
+Today, many men — accomplished and confident guys — who grew up with her tell me how swayed (and often intimidated) they were by her dazzling persona.

 Etched into my memory forever is the evening my father answered a phone call and learned of the death of his second-born daughter.
 Being just a boy of 14 when Alice died, my memories of her are still fond.